TotallyInformation/node-red-contrib-uibuilder/README.md

 The UI should then be available at the chosen path.
 The default would normally be <http://localhost:1880/uibuilder> (if default Node-RED and node settings are used).

+## Node Instance Settings

+Each instance of the uibuilder node has the following settings available.

+### `name`

+Only used in the Node-RED admin UI.

+### `url`

+The path used to access the user interface that this node builds.
+Defaults to `uibuilder`.
+So on `localhost`, if none of the port nor `https` nor `httpRoot` settings are defined (in Node-RED's `settings.js` file), the URL of the default interface would be `http://localhost:1880/uibuilder`

+**It is up to the flow author to ensure that no duplicate names are used, the node does not check or enforce uniqueness.**

+### `userVendorPackages`

+A list of npm package names (as they appear in `node_modules`) that the node will make available to front-end code under the `uibuilder/vendor` path.

+All instances of this node will also use the `uibuilder.userVendorPAckages` attribute of `settings.js` unless defined in the node's settings.

 ## Discussions and suggestions